 If the temperature goes above or below your set limits both the transmitter and receiver will start to let out a loud beeping noise.
 The receiver also vibrates to make it extra obvious (and super user-friendly for any hard-of-hearing pit masters out there).

 Accuracy and speed is where the Smoke sets itself apart

 The large screen and buttons and simple interface make the Smoke very enjoyable to use.
 But at the end of the day a thermometer will be judged on it’s accuracy (and to a lesser extent, speed).

-The two “Pro-Series” probes that come with the Smoke are a definite upgrade over competitors like the ET-733 in terms of accuracy and durability.
+The two “Pro-Series” probes that come with the Smoke are a definite upgrade over competitors in terms of accuracy and durability.
 Everything is calibrated so there shouldn’t be anything for you to do before using it.

 Thermoworks claim that Smoke was “designed for competition BBQ teams and professional chefs”.
 While we can definitely see how the usability, accuracy and speed would come in handy during competition BBQ, we were interested to see what else sets this unit apart from the competition.

 - Pair with multiple receivers – Will the base unit comes with one receiver, you can purchase additional receivers for $45 each.
 So if you’re everyone can have their own receiver.
 If one member needs to get some shut eye there are now no excuses for sleeping through the alarm and vibrations.